gitcoinco/grants-stack-indexer-v2/scripts/migrations/README-DB-BLUE-GREEN.md

 The scripts offer two main operations:

 1. **Database Creation** - Create both blue and green databases if they don't exist
-2. **Cache Data Copy** - Copy external services cache data from one database to the other
+2. **Database Copy** - Create an exact copy of all tables and data from one database to the other

 ## Database Creation